 The bylaws of a company can be simply described as the ‘constitution’ of a company.
 These documents will contain all the crucial information of the structure and ethos of the company, including:

 - Information regarding the frequency and nature of shareholder/board meetings

-- Documentation of all the details of the company (name, address, location, company type etc)
+- Documentation of all the details of the company (name, registered address, share capital, location, company type, Board of Directors, etc)

 - Procedure for record keeping

-- Company’s ‘objectivo social’ which identifies the company’s business activities
+- Company’s ‘ objeto social’ which identifies the company’s business activities

-The next process is the formal registration of your company.
-This step will ensure that the company is officially recognised in the country and that it is properly registered with the relevant tax authorities.
-This is the most complicated step in forming a company in Panama and has some sub-steps involved.
-These include:
+The next process is to formally register your company in Panama.
+This step will ensure that the company is officially recognized in the country and that it is properly registered with the relevant tax authorities.

 The final step is to open a Panamanian Bank Account for your company.
 Here’s a general guide for opening a bank account for a Sociedad Anónima (SA):

 - Match your business needs with a suitable Panama bank